shwetaakshi/rock_paper_scissor_game/README.md

-# Sure!
-Here’s a README for your "rock_paper_scissor_game" GitHub repository:

----

 # Rock Paper Scissor Game

 This repository contains a simple implementation of the classic Rock, Paper, Scissors game using Python.
 The game allows a player to choose between rock, paper, and scissors, while the computer randomly selects its choice.
 The winner is determined based on the standard rules of the game.